kitsudaiki/libKitsunemimiNetwork/README.md

 ## Description

 This is a small library for network connections.
-It provides servers and clients for unix-domain-sockets, tcp-sockets and ssl encrypted tcp-sockets.
+It provides servers and clients for

+- unix-domain-sockets
+- tcp-sockets
+- tls encrypted tcp-sockets

 ## Build